Friday, June 5, 2015

 We arrived home at about 2 P.M.

-Up uploaded a few of my pictures to Flickr and to my computer.
+I uploaded a few of my pictures to Flickr and to my computer.

 I called Charity to ask the boys if they wanted to go to the movies tomorrow.

-While on my trip we visited four museums, Science, Natural History, Art, Bunker Hill, and Whaling.
+While on my trip, we visited four museums: Science, Natural History, Art, Bunker Hill, and Whaling.

-We ate cod & scrod fish, shrimp, clam chowder, Greek salad, bon, bon, pulled chicken and lots more.
+We ate cod & scrod fish, shrimp, clam chowder, Greek salad, bon, bon, pulled chicken, and lots more.

 Places that I ate while in Rhode Island

-1. Legal Sea Food 2099 Post Rd Warwick, RI
+1. Legal Sea Food 2099 Post Rd, Warwick, RI

 We shared the week's special of Clam Chowder and salad with